SpencerLabAQ/spencerlabaq.github.io/content/authors/luca-traini/_index.md

   - Team
 ---

-Luca Traini is a postdoctoral researcher at the Department of Computer Science and Engineering, and Mathematics of University of L’Aquila, and member of the SPENCER (Software PErformaNCe EngineeRing) laboratory.
-His research interests centre around software performance engineering, encompassing both human and technical aspects, with the goal of improving techniques and methodologies for software performance assurance.
+Luca Traini is an Assistant Professor at the Department of Computer Science and Engineering, and Mathematics of University of L’Aquila, and member of the SPENCER (Software PErformaNCe EngineeRing) laboratory.